afrl-rq/OpenUxAS-SoI/examples/tasks/PatternSearchTask/README.md

 ### What happens?
 * When the AMASE simulation starts, vehicle 101 will be initialized and begin flying east.
 * After 4 seconds, an automation request for the pattern search task is sent.
-* Once plan have been calculated, UAV 101 will being performing the pattern search task.
+* Once plans have been calculated, UAV 101 will being performing the pattern search task.